 Primary school application deadline on 15th January 2024

-Parents of children born between 1 September 2016 and 31 August 2017 have until 15 January 2021 to apply for a primary school place for the academic year starting in September 2021.
+Parents of children born between 1 September 2017 and 31 August 2018 have until 15 January 2022 to apply for a primary school place for the academic year starting in September 2022.
 Below you will find some key pointers for completing your primary school application.
 Thes bullet points represent the basics, however many parents will want, or even need, to get into the minutiae.
 Click on the following links to take a look at our more detailed advice on Finding the right primary school and the Primary school application process.

 - You know your child better than anyone else.
 What would encourage them to learn, progress and develop socially?
 Some children love a library while others want lots of outside space in which to run around.
 Would they be best served by a strict ethos or do they need somewhere a bit more laidback.
 Find out whether schools offer any particular activities or if there is a strong emphasis on reading or writing, art or sport.

 - Look at the most recent Ofsted report.
 All the reports are available, as are details of Sats results, on the Department for Education Performance Tables website. https://www.compare-school-performance.service.gov.uk/

 - Get the application process right.
 Your local authority’s admissions guide explains how to apply and lists the admissions criteria for schools in your area.
 Information from previous years is also published, such as whether schools were oversubscribed, how places were allocated and the distance children admitted previously live from the school.
 If applicable, catchment area maps may also be included.

 - Regularly attend your place of worship.
 A faith school may be an attractive option but you may need to complete a supplementary information form (SIF) providing details of your family’s religious adherence.
 Regardless of its proximity to your home, many faith schools will give priority to children from religious families.
 Always check the school’s oversubscription criteria to be sure.